 Click the Save button to save your work and close the Billing Configuration tool.

 Test Your Changes

-Next, create a visit for a test patient and order the order.
-Click “Bill” to see if the correct diagnosis and procedure billing codes appear.
+Next, create a visit for a test patient and then create the order on the chart note.
+Click “Bill” to see if the correct billing codes appear.

-When the clinician selects a diagnosis on a chart note, PCC EHR can automatically select an appropriate ICD-10 billing diagnosis and add it to the visit’s EEF for billing.
+When the clinician selects a diagnosis on a chart note, they use SNOMED-CT.
+PCC EHR automatically selects an appropriate ICD-10 billing diagnosis and adds it to the visit’s Bill window for billing.

-Use the Diagnosis Mapping tab in the Billing Configuration tool to specify which ICD-10 billing diagnoses will be added to the encounter form for each SNOMED description.
+Use the Diagnosis Mapping tab in the Billing Configuration tool to specify which ICD-10 billing diagnoses will be added to the encounter form for each SNOMED-CT diagnosis description.